Golf, see concerts or tour in Port of Spain

 - St. Andrews Golf Course (30-minute drive)

-One of the oldest golf clubs in the Western Hemisphere, St. Andrews boasts more than an 18-hole championship course with a swimming pool and an on-site restaurant.
+One of the oldest golf clubs in the Western Hemisphere, St. Andrews boasts more than an 18-hole championship course.
+You can also make a splash in the club’s swimming pool and enjoy a meal at the on-site restaurant.

 - Chaguaramas Golf Course (35-minute drive)